Court documents reveal names of powerful men allegedly linked to Jeffrey Epstein

 Flight manifests first published by the online journal Gawker show former President Clinton rode on Epstein's private plane more than a dozen times.

-In a 2002 interview, Donald Trump told New York Magazine Epstein was a "great guy" and said they had known one-another for fifteen years.
+In a 2002 interview, Donald Trump told New York Magazine Epstein was a "great guy" and said they had known one another for 15 years.

 "It is even said that he likes beautiful women as much as I do, and many of them are on the younger side," Trump said.